rsangeethk/uibot/README.md

  - Validations can be Generic/Conditional
  - Robust page load wait to handle Angular/React Pages.
  - Elegant Report for every execution
+ - Execution can be done in Browsers, Devices and Cloud labs

 ## Overview